 All I can say is that if our shared ancestor, Reverend John Wheelwright, gave Arthur, Edmund, and me the “architecture gene”, a lot of other things went very awry down the germ line.

-Oh,…and did I mention that Dick Lewontin is also at Harvard?
-Forty years, now.
+Oh, and did I mention that Dick Lewontin was also at Harvard?
+Forty plus years.
 It makes me wonder.
 Instead of worrying about the family tree, I should have just gone to grad school at Harvard instead of Princeton.
 I bet he could have gotten me into the Lampoon Building.

 …So much for the relatives.

-* There’s a nice piece by RL in the NYRB that covered some of this : “Is There a Jewish Gene” (12.06.12).
-I also recommend The Triple Helix if you want more of his insightful and contrary views on genetic determinism.
-It’s good,…even for architects.
+* RL passed away in 2021, eight years after this post was written.
+I’d been inspired by a nice piece he wrote in the NYRB that covered some of this : “Is There a Jewish Gene” (12.06.12).
+I’d also recommend The Triple Helix if you want more of his insightful and contrary views on genetic determinism.
+It’s good, even for architects (…and writers).